Trude Haecker, MD, FAAP

 Kirsten Rogers plans and implements the budgeting, quality assurance, and community-relations initiatives of Reach Out and Read Greater Philadelphia.
-Ms. Rogers also coordinates medical provider trainings and provides technical assistance to 81 Reach Out and Read Greater Philadelphia sites.
+Ms. Rogers also coordinates medical provider trainings and provides technical assistance to 81 Reach Out and Read sites in Southeastern Pennsylvania.
 In addition, since 1999 Ms. Rogers serves as Coordinator of Reach Out and Read at Children’s Hospital of Philadelphia Primary Care Centers in Pennsylvania and New Jersey.

 Prior to joining Reach Out and Read Greater Philadelphia in 2002, Ms. Rogers worked as a certified child life specialist at Children’s Hospital of Philadelphia in Philadelphia and The Mount Sinai Hospital in Manhattan and project assistant in venture capital and merchant banking at Morgan Stanley in Manhattan.